Learning Visual-Audio Representations for Voice-Controlled Robots: Related Works

 \subsection{Conventional voice-controlled robots}

-As shown in Fig.~\ref{fig:diff_model}a, a conventional pipeline of voice-controlled robots usually consists of four independent modules: an ASR system to transcribe speech to text~\cite{fernandez2016natural}, an NLU system to map text transcripts to speaker intent~\cite{bastianelli2016discriminative, tada2020robust}, a grounding module to associate the intent with physical entities~\cite{paul2018efficient, magassouba2019understanding}, and a planner to generate feasible trajectories for task execution~\cite{stramandinoli2016grounding,chen2020enabling, liu2019review}.
-However, the conventional pipeline is prone to intermediate errors.
-Off-the-shelf ASR systems usually operate in a general-purpose setting irrelevant to specific robotic tasks.
+As shown in Fig.~\ref{fig:diff_model}a, a modular voice-controlled robots usually consists of four independent modules: an ASR system to transcribe speech to text~\cite{fernandez2016natural}, an NLU system to map text transcripts to speaker intent~\cite{bastianelli2016discriminative, tada2020robust}, a grounding module to associate the intent with physical entities~\cite{paul2018efficient, magassouba2019understanding,wang2022audio}, and a planner to generate feasible trajectories for task execution~\cite{stramandinoli2016grounding,chen2020enabling, liu2019review, shridhar2020ingress}.
+However, the pipeline is prone to intermediate errors.
+Off-the-shelf ASRs usually operate in a general-purpose setting irrelevant to specific robotic tasks.
 Typical NLU systems, however, are trained on clean text~\cite{serdyuk2018towards}.
 As a result, the text outputs could be inevitably out-of-context or erroneous~\cite{vanzo2016robust, tada2020robust}, which causes the overall task performance to degrade.
 Rule-based systems based on symbolic AI are used for grounding~\cite{savage2019semantic}.
 However, developing such system requires significant labor and these systems do not scale beyond their programmed domains~\cite{tada2020robust, hermann2017grounded}.